Responsible Travel Policy

 We believe in traveling the world responsibly, greenly, and with the smallest impact possible, and invite you to take a look at our guiding policies:

-Our goal is to provide Tall Ship sailing experiences in The Bahamas and the Virgin Islands.
-The Liberty Fleet of Tall Ships provides a greener alternative to the traditional cruise industry with our windjammer cruises.
+Our goal is to provide Tall Ship sailing experiences in the Bahamas.
+Liberty Fleet of Tall Ships provides a greener alternative to the traditional cruise industry with our windjammer cruises.
 Our carbon footprint and environmental impact are continually assessed and minimized as able.
-As an alternative to the massive cruise ship industry, we provide week-long vacations and charters aboard our beautiful tall ship schooners, using the power of the wind and the natural beauty of the water, we create vacation experiences that cannot be duplicated.
+As an alternative to the massive cruise ship industry, we provide week-long vacations and charters aboard our beautiful tall ship schooners, using the power of the wind and the natural beauty of the water and creating vacation experiences that cannot be duplicated.
 Because of the intimacy of our charters, we are able to connect with locals everywhere we go, allowing us a unique and personalized relationship with the areas that we travel.
-From the protected waters of the Exumas Land and Sea Park, to the Bubbly Hole in Jost Van Dyke, our sailing adventures take you closer to nature than any other cruising experience.
+From the protected waters of the Exumas Land and Sea Park to major historic ports along the eastern United States during our transits, our sailing adventures take you closer to nature than any other cruising experience.

 - Education in “leaving only footprint and taking only pictures.”
-We are aware of the impact that snorkeling plays in the tourism industry of The Bahamas and the Virgin Islands, and we constantly advise and educate our guests about safe practices when observing wildlife.
+We are aware of the impact that snorkeling plays in the tourism industry of the Bahamas and we constantly advise and educate our guests about safe practices when observing wildlife.

 - We depend on the pristine beaches of the Caribbean for all of our trips.
-We have a no tolerance policy when it comes to trash, not only do we practice leaving only footprints but we also routinely collect any trash we discover on our journeys.
-This is in keeping with our goal to be a minimal if not beneficial impact on the local marine environment.
+We have a no-tolerance policy when it comes to trash.
+Not only do we practice leaving only footprints but we also routinely collect any trash we discover on our journeys.
+This is in keeping with our goal to have a minimal as well as beneficial impact on the local marine environment.

 - We are locally dependent for almost all of our supplies thus participating in the local economic schema.